begins with shots of several dozen top hats inexplicably strewn about in a forest.

 Root's performances get more intentionally sloppy, and one night he simply isn't there at all.
 When Angier goes through the trapdoor, the cushion to break his fall has been removed, and he breaks his leg.
 He watches Borden pop out of Root's trapdoor and proceed to humiliate him, suspending a tied-up Root from the ceiling with an advertisement for Borden's own act, before running out of the theater to his own show.

 Angier confronts Olivia, who insists that Borden's trick is accomplished using a double, because she's seen makeup and wigs lying around.
-He doesn't believe her.
-She produces Borden's encrypted diary as proof that she didn't betray him.
+He deduces that such items are planted by Borden as misdirection for her.
+When he questions her loyalty, she produces Borden's encrypted diary as proof that she didn't betray him.
 However, the five-letter-word to decrypt the diary is still necessary.
 Angier and Cutter kidnap Fallon, Borden's engineer, and nail him in a box to hold for ransom.

 When Borden comes to the meeting place in a cemetery to get Fallon back, Angier demands to know the secret of Borden's "Transported Man" in exchange.
 Borden writes down one word, "Tesla," which will decode the diary, and suggests that he's teleporting using a machine Tesla built.
 Borden is then told that Fallon has been buried alive, and Angier asks him how fast he can dig.